 The ability to “pull back on the stick” and see the landscape below and ahead is critical to successful ownership.
 It helps them see the path ahead, and lead you down it.
 As Daniel Kahneman wrote in his New York Times bestselling book Thinking, Fast and Slow: “What you see is all there is.”
 The quote describes a cognitive bias that explains how irrational we are when making decisions and how little it matters to us.
 Many people knowingly make decisions based on limited knowledge or experience.
 However, the best path often includes challenging areas, which the technology business partner anticipates because they’ve ‘seen’ more and have the experience.
 This enables them to make better decisions.

 The builder, whether for a product or company, needs the ability to filter the important information out from the noise.
 As Isaacson wrote about Steve Jobs, “He would set priorities, aim his laser attention on them, and filter out distractions.”
 This skill is learned after being overwhelmed on a regular basis.
 Subtraction really is greater than addition in some instances.
 Successful owners have the ability to switch between laser focus and flying at 30,000 feet effortlessly.
 This ability to switch focus at speed plays a key role in their success.
-A good technology business partner serves the same purpose; to help the project owner execute while still considering the 30,000 viewpoint along the way.
+A good technology business partner serves the same purpose; to help the project owner execute while still considering the 30,000 foot viewpoint along the way.

-A skilled partner also needs to be adept at crafting a compelling message that resonates with the audience, whether an investor or a potential new employee.
+A skilled partner must also be adept at crafting a compelling message that resonates with the audience, whether an investor or a potential new employee.
 This skill is learned by listening and observing the responses over time from direct personal experience having been in front of those same audiences.
 These experiences allow skilled partners to assist in the anticipation of responses and to modify plans accordingly to optimize outcomes.
-Some are naturals, others must learn this craft.
+Some are naturals; others must learn this craft.
 Being passionate about a project and being able to sell an idea as part of securing buy-in is an essential element of being a good technology business partner.

 Similar to a conductor, the technology business partner guides the orchestra.
 Each player is a master of their instrument, but the conductor isn’t.
 He or she focuses on the whole body of music at once.
 This requires them to listen to the music, guide the group into the next movement, and, ultimately, the entire composition.
 He is also already scoping out the next event.

-From getting a task status update from a developer to discussing a security risk assessment for due diligence, the technology business partner has their arms wrapped around the entire stack – top to bottom, and over time.
+From getting a task status update from a developer to discussing a security risk assessment for due diligence, the technology business partner has their arms wrapped around the entire stack – top to bottom and over time.
 How will the decisions taken now affect the solution next year?
 The topics are diverse, and the sum of all the decisions add up to strategy, which must be realized while making the decisions.

 At REEA – we are a team led by entrepreneurs and product builders who have learned through our direct experiences, just like you.
 We know how to connect the dots, bring together teams, and conduct the orchestra from beginning to end.
 We see the same big picture that you do and have a large team to assist in the execution of that vision as true partners from design to launch and beyond.